7. Multidimensional numeric data at a glance#

 ../_images/body-pairplot-7.png

-Plotting variables against themselves is uninteresting (exercise: what would that be?).
-Therefore, on the main diagonal, we printed out the variable names.
+Plotting variables against themselves is rather silly (exercise: what would that be?).
+Therefore, on the main diagonal of Figure 7.4, we printed out the variable names.

 A scatter plot matrix can be a valuable tool for identifying noteworthy combinations of columns in our datasets.
 We see that some pairs of variables are more “structured” than others, e.g., hip circumference and weight are more or less aligned on a straight line.
-This is why Chapter 9 will be interested in describing the possible relationships between the variables.
+This is why Chapter 9 will describe ways to model the possible relationships between the variables.

 Create a pairs plot where weight, arm circumference, and hip circumference are on the log-scale.